 The Benefits of Sacral Neuromodulation

 Sacral neuromodulation is reserved for patients who have not experienced significant improvement after conservative therapies.
-It effectively reduces the symptoms of OAB, so the satisfaction rate of these procedures is exceptionally high.
-In addition, because it is a permanently implanted device, patients do not to have to come back to the office for repeat treatment.
+It effectively reduces the symptoms of OAB and has been shown to significantly improve symptoms in many patients.
+In addition, because it is a permanently implanted device, patients do not have to come back to the office for repeat treatment.

 Compared to BOTOX®